ChrisOspina/sensai/README.md

 # Sensai AI

 ## Overview
-Sensai AI is a Next.JS based career coach that uses machine learning to help you with your job search.
+Sensai AI is a Next.js-powered career coach that leverages machine learning to guide your job search, offering personalized insights and support to help you land your next opportunity.

 The application contains the following features
 * Industry Insights